near/docs/docs/3.tutorials/fts/3-circulating-supply.md

 ### Logging the total supply minted

-Now that all the tools are set in place, you can now implement the actual logging functionality.
+Now that all the tools are set in place, you can implement the actual logging functionality.
 Since the contract will only be minting tokens at the very start when it's initialized, it's trivial where you should place the log.
 Open the `src/lib.rs` file and navigate to the bottom of the `new` initialization function.
 This is where you'll construct the log for minting.

 ```rust reference
 https://github.com/near-examples/ft-tutorial/blob/main/3.initial-supply/src/lib.rs#L63-L97